BoldingBruggeman/eat-examples/README.md

 The final command will report `model(no filter program present)`, among others - that is expected and not an error.

+On Windows:
-On Windows, if you get an alert stating that "Windows Defender Firewall has blocked some features of this app", you can click "Cancel".
+* if you get an alert stating that "Windows Defender Firewall has blocked some features of this app", you can click "Cancel".
 This will not affect the functionality of EAT.
+* if you receive a warning stating that "You seem to have a system wide installation of MSMPI", remove MPI from your conda environment with `conda remove --force -y msmpi`.